 We are honored by the recent recognition our Firm and individual lawyers have received from clients, peers and the business community:

-- Three of our partners were named "Lawyers of the Year" in Raleigh for their respective specialties by The Best Lawyers in America® 2014.
+- Three of our partners were named "Lawyers of the Year" in Raleigh for their respective specialties by The Best Lawyers in America© 2014.

-- North Carolina Super Lawyers 2014 named 36 of the Firm's lawyers in its list and identified 10 additional lawyers as Rising Stars.
-Three Smith Anderson lawyers were further recognized among the Top 100 Super Lawyers, Top 25 Raleigh Super Lawyers and Top 50 Women Super Lawyers in North Carolina.
+- North Carolina Super Lawyers 2014 named 36 of the Firm's lawyers in its list and identified 10 additional lawyers as “Rising Stars.”
+Three Smith Anderson lawyers were further recognized among the “Top 25” Raleigh Super Lawyers and “Top 50 Women” and “Top 100” Super Lawyers in the State.

-- Benchmark Litigation 2014: "The Definitive Guide to America's Leading Lawyers" listed seven lawyers and gave Smith Anderson's Commercial Litigation practice a "highly recommended" rating, which is their highest rating.
+- Benchmark Litigation 2014, "The Definitive Guide to America's Leading Lawyers," listed seven lawyers and gave Smith Anderson's Commercial Litigation practice a "highly recommended" rating, which is their highest rating.

-- Business North Carolina 2014 Legal Elite list recognized 15 Smith Anderson lawyers.
-In addition, three lawyers were previously inducted into the publication's Hall of Fame, a permanent status that is awarded when a lawyer receives the most votes in a practice category during the course of the publication's research for a particular year.
+- Business North Carolina 2014 "Legal Elite" list recognized 15 Smith Anderson lawyers.
+In addition, three lawyers have been inducted into the publication's Hall of Fame, a permanent status that is awarded when a lawyer receives the most votes in a practice category during the course of the publication's research for a particular year.